ravibrock/dotfiles/README.md

 Dotfiles that I've spent time configuring.

 ## Setup
-After cloning the repo, `cd` into it, run `bash setup.sh`, and follow the prompts.
+Clone the repo (or download the .zip if git isn't installed yet), `cd` into it, and run `bash setup.sh`.

 ### Git
-Add personal credentials to `git/.gitignore_local`.
+Add personal credentials to `git/.gitconfig_local`.

 ### iTerm2
 In `Settings` > `General` > `Preferences` enable "Load preferences from a custom folder or URL" and change to the iTerm2 folder.